CaptRenegade/SiteMapUpdater/README.md

 # SiteMapUpdater
-Windows System Service for updating web site sitemap '<lastmod>' timestamps automatically every 24 hours.
+Windows System Service for updating web site sitemap &lt;lastmod&gt; timestamps automatically every 24 hours.

 This is a utility I created because I couldn't find something like it on the internet.
-The Site Map Updater is used to update the '<lastmod>' time stamp on a web sites sitemap.xml file to show the site has recently been updated and is current.
+The Site Map Updater is used to update the &lt;lastmod&gt; time stamp on a web sites sitemap.xml file to show the site has recently been updated and is current.
 Most web sites are not updated daily however search engines like to see that they are when nightly indexing occurs.
 The most up-to-date web sites will be prioritized ahead of others as their content is shown to be the most recent as denoted by the